Metro Montessori Middle School

 • Produce and write a play every year and engage in visual art and music.

-• Puzzle over the conundrums of ethical dilemmas and argue your point in a collaborative setting.
+• Puzzle over the conundrums of ethical dilemmas, engage in civil discourse, and argue your point in a collaborative setting.

-• Design an earth oven and create a delicious and healthy meal to enjoy.
+• Explore how cooking made us human and create a delicious and healthy meal to enjoy.

-• Yearn to make a difference by working on the big issues of society with students across the world and propose solutions to the real United Nations or the Oregon Ethics Bowl.
+• Yearn to make a difference by working on the big issues of society with students across the world and propose solutions to the real United Nations.

-• Create business plans, generate products and provide services to the community, and manage finances and all logistics.
+• Create business plans, generate products and provide services to the community, and manage the logistics and finances of small business groups.

 Community

 We cultivate a welcoming and safe environment for adolescents to navigate the ups and downs of early adolescence.
-Your teen learns to be a competent and valued member of the community, supported by their Advisor and the Metro Guide team.
+Your teen learns to be a competent and valued member of the community, supported by their Advisor and the team of middle school Guides.
 They try new things, learn from their mistakes, and in the process find out who they are.

-Metro Montessori School is a place of belonging.
+Metro Montessori Middle School is a place of belonging.
 We take a Restorative Practices approach to positively build community through the use of circles, affective language, and addressing conflicts in the community.
-Your adolescent will actively shape the life of the community with projects such as developing a Code of Civility at the beginning of each school year, processing concerns in weekly Council meetings, and supporting their peers, aided by an Advisor, in mixed-age Advisory groups.
-All Metro Guides are IIRP certified in Restorative Practices.
+Your adolescent will actively shape the life of the community with projects such as developing a Code of Community at the beginning of each school year, processing concerns in weekly Council meetings, and supporting their peers, aided by an Advisor, in mixed-age Advisory groups.

 Beyond Our Campus

 We take a pedagogy of place approach to learning and constantly create new opportunities for our adolescents to engage outside the classroom.
-Some of our community partners are:
+Some of our community partners have been:

 • The PSU Department of Philosophy